bgroveben/TDDWithPython/README.rst

 The code for this book can be found at http://www.obeythetestinggoat.com/pages/book.html#toc

-I am currently at http://www.obeythetestinggoat.com/book/chapter_13.html
+I am currently at http://www.obeythetestinggoat.com/book/chapter_15.html#_de_spiking

+git branch persona-spike

 **When a new version of Firefox breaks Selenium:**